zinzied/SimplePyInstallerGui/README.md

 ### Notification Options

-- 🔊 Enable/disable sound notifications
+- 🔊 Enable/disable sound notifications for completion and errors
-- 💬 System tray notifications when conversion completes
+- 💬 System tray notifications with status information
+- ⏰ Timestamps for all conversion events
+- 🔔 Visual alerts for important events

 ## 🔧 Troubleshooting

 The application includes a dedicated troubleshooting tab with solutions to common problems:

-- 📦 Missing modules
+- 📦 Missing modules and import errors
-- 🔌 DLL load failures
+- 🔌 DLL load failures and dependency issues
-- 🚫 Failed execution
+- 🚫 Failed execution and script errors
-- 🔄 Recursion errors
+- 🔄 Recursion errors and circular imports
-- 🖼️ Qt library issues
+- 🖼️ Qt library issues and binding conflicts
-- 🧩 Tkinter issues
+- 🧩 Tkinter issues and GUI framework problems
-- 📁 File not found errors
+- 📁 File not found errors and resource location
-- 🔒 Permission issues
+- 🔒 Permission issues and access restrictions
+- 🔤 Unicode/encoding errors
+- 🖥️ Console vs. GUI application issues

 ## 📋 Logs